 Our houses are all named after influential Londoners - please see below.
 House competitions take place across each half term where reward trips and prizes are provided for winning houses.
-Over the course of the year, houses compete for the Highgate Cup (named after our academic sponsor.)
+Over the course of the year, houses compete for the Highgate Cup (named after our principal education sponsor.)

 Walter Tull (1888 - 1918)

 'Through his actions, Tull ridiculed the barriers of ignorance that tried to deny people of colour equality with their contemporaries.
 His life stands testament to a determination to confront those people and those obstacles that sought to diminish him and the world in which he lived.
 It reveals a man, though rendered breathless in his prime, whose strong heart still beats loudly.'

 Walter and his twin brother Edward were born in Kent to an English mother and West Indian father.
 Walter and Edward were orphaned at the age of nine, and whilst Edward was adopted by a Glaswegian family (and went on to become the first mixed heritage dentist in the UK) Walter was raised at an orphanage in Bethnal Green.

 In 1908, whilst playing football for the orphanage, Walter was scouted by Clapton FC, and in the spectacularly successful season which followed Clapton FC won the FA Amateur Cup, the London County Amateur Cup and the London Senior Cup, and Walter Tull had become the 'catch of the season'.
 In the summer of 1909 Tull transferred to Tottenham Hotspur Football Club, making him only the third person of mixed heritage to play in the top division of the English Football League.